 We want to avoid having every school reinventing the wheel.
 This also shouldn’t be a capacity issue for us.
 We don’t want curriculum people to vet all materials, but provide a platform for sharing that requires less staff involvement.

 From Communications Director David Connerty-Marin

 After several years of analysis, review, frustration, and preparation, we have formally engaged in a process of redesigning the Maine DOE website.
-I am happy to report that we have started the process with the hiring of a temporary consultant, Jay Collier, who will assist us with Phase I – analyzing our website needs and identifying solutions to those needs.
+I am happy to report that we have started the process with the hiring of a consultant, Jay Collier, who will assist us with Phase I – analyzing our website needs and identifying solutions to those needs.